National Operations Publications

 - The Rule Book (GE/RT8000) - this is available as an app.
 You can access Rule Book modules by clicking on the blue 'Rule Book' tab in the middle of the screen on the Standards Catalogue.

-- The Working Manual for Rail Staff: Freight Train Operations (GO/RT3056) (known as the 'white pages') which is used by all staff concerned with the acceptance, planning, handling, conveyance, marshalling, and movement of freight traffic.
+- The Working Manual for Rail Staff: Freight Train Operations (GO/RT3056) (known as the 'white pages').
+Thisis used by all staff concerned with the acceptance, planning, handling, conveyance, marshalling, and movement of freight traffic.

-- The Working Manual for Rail Staff: Handling and Carriage of Dangerous Goods (GO/RT3053) (known as the 'pink pages') which is used by all staff concerned with the classification, acceptance, identification, marshalling, movement and loading of dangerous goods.
+- The Working Manual for Rail Staff: Handling and Carriage of Dangerous Goods (GO/RT3053) (known as the 'pink pages'). this is used by all staff concerned with the classification, acceptance, identification, marshalling, movement and loading of dangerous goods.

 The Rule Book